PPL19/Auto-Testing/README.md

 # Auto-Testing
-This is our second automatic testing repository using , Mocha-Chai,Selenium, and NodeJs also &lt;3
+This is our second Automatic End to End testing repository using Jest and Puppeteer as the headless browser &lt;3